Asia-Pacific leaders tackle trade, sustainability in Bangkok | Politics

 Leaders from the 21 economies on both sides of the Pacific Ocean often take the opportunity to conduct bilateral talks and discuss side deals.
 The Latin American contingent comes from Chile, Mexico and Peru.
 Other members are Australia, Brunei, Canada, China, Hong Kong, Indonesia, Japan, Malaysia, New Zealand, Papua New Guinea, the Philippines, Russia, Singapore, South Korea, Taiwan, Thailand, the United States and Vietnam.

-That leaves Chinese leader Xi as the star attendee in Bangkok, where he also is making an official visit to Thailand just after obtaining a rare third term as top leader at a once-in-five years Communist Party congress.

-Biden is giving ground to China in the competition for friends and influence in Southeast Asia by skipping the APEC meetings.
-But U.S. officials say Washington has demonstrated its seriousness in relations with the region through frequent visits by Cabinet members including Secretary of Defense Lloyd J. Austin III and other key senior officials.

-As host, Thailand invited three special guests to the meeting: the French president Macron; Crown Prince Mohammed bin Salman, the prime minister of Saudi Arabia; and Cambodian Prime Minister Hun Sen, who was to represent the Association of Southeast Asian Nations but will not attend after getting COVID-19.
+As host, Thailand invited three special guests to the meeting: French President Emmanuel Macron; Crown Prince Mohammed bin Salman, the prime minister of Saudi Arabia; and Cambodian Prime Minister Hun Sen, who was to represent ASEAN but will not attend after getting COVID-19.

-For Thai Prime Minister Prayuth Chan-ocha, the most welcome visitor may well be the Saudi leader, whose visit may help restore friendly relations they soured due to a theft of Saudi royal jewelry in 1989 and unsolved murders of Saudi diplomats in Bangkok.
+For Thai Prime Minister Prayuth Chan-ocha, the most welcome visitor may well be the Saudi leader, whose visit may help restore friendly relations that soured due to a theft of Saudi royal jewellery in 1989 and unsolved murders of Saudi diplomats in Bangkok.

-The war in Ukraine is a challenge for APEC's consensus-oriented efforts.
-None of the earlier APEC meetings this year issued statements due to disagreements over whether to mention the conflict.

-Like Indonesia, which hosted the Group of 20 summit in Bali this week, and Cambodia, which hosted the ASEAN meetings, Thai officials have put the best possible face on the situation, contending that agreement on other points will allow APEC to move forward regardless.
+As with Indonesia, which hosted the Group of 20 summit this week, and Cambodia, which hosted last week's ASEAN meetings, Thai officials have put the best possible face on the situation, contending that agreement on other points will allow APEC to move forward regardless.

+The APEC summit venue, at downtown Bangkok's main convention centre, is cordoned off with some streets in the area completely closed to traffic.
+Rows of riot police stood guard behind barricades at a major intersection nearby, underscoring Thailand's determination to ensure no disruptions.

+A small but noisy group of protesters scuffled briefly with police demanding to deliver a letter to leaders attending the summit.
+The demonstrators back various causes including the removal of Prime Minister Prayuth and the abolition of Thailand's strict anti-royal defamation laws.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)